emeth-/Email-Permutator/README.md

 - We check Github's unauthenticated api for any commits made by an email
 - We check HaveIBeenPwned to see if an email has been dumped in any hacks

-None of this information is communicated to a server.
 All these checks are done straight from your browser, with the results immediately displayed on the LinkedIn profile (and never stored anywhere).

 # NOTE